Visiting Disney World in September | magicintheplanning.com

 September Weather

-Overall, the weather in Orlando is quite hot in September.
-The average high is 90 degrees, and the low is typically around 72 degrees.
-Technically, it is Orlando’s rainy season as well.
-In fact, September is often considered to be the wettest month of the year.
-That being said, most rain in September will come in short “spurts” rather than be an all-day thing.
-Brief afternoon downpours are very typical!
+Overall, the weather in Orlando is still very hot in September.
+The average high hovers around 90 degrees, with lows typically near 72 degrees.
+It’s also the heart of Orlando’s rainy season — and September is often considered the wettest month of the year.
+The good news?
+Most of the rain comes in short afternoon downpours rather than lasting all day.
+Quick storms are common, so ponchos (and patience!) are a must.

 September Disney World Crowd Calendar